edhowland/viper/Bugs.md

 Find other mkdir targets to move there.

+### The 004_load_vishrc.vsh has been moved to 090_load_vishrc.vsh

+This was done because both ~/.vishrc and ./.vishrc should override any settings in vish/prelude. prelude/004_stub.vsh has been left in its place if needed, or removed in the future after rnumbering
-## ls command has no way to spy on dotfiles
+## ls command has no way to spy on dotfiles *

 ```bash
 ls -a .vishrc